David-Maura-Rodgers/David.Rodgers-html-css-Port.Proj/README.md

 - __Home Page Content__

-  - The content on the home page includes some introduction info and links within each section to take you directly to the page they relate too
+  - The content on the home page includes some introduction info and links within each section to take you directly to the page they relate to
   - There is also a video that loads up automatically that you can choose to unmute.
-Each video gives a good insite into what the correlating page is about
+Each video gives a good insight into what the correlating page is about

 ![home-page-content](https://user-images.githubusercontent.com/91907661/145724460-fcb18518-bc4e-4b08-8a22-67585d776290.png)